liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/03-lcs-preconfiguration.markdown

 ## NTP Server Synchronization

-For LCS to work properly, the application server running @product@ should be synchronized with a time server.
+For LCS to work properly, the application server running @sharepoint@ should be synchronized with a time server.
 If it's not, you may get log errors similar to
 these: